Son of Saul: Plot

-In October 1944, Saul Ausländer works as a Sonderkommando Jewish–Hungarian prisoner in Auschwitz.
-His job is to salvage valuables from the clothing of corpses, drag them from the gas chambers and scrub the gas chambers before the next group of victims arrives to be murdered.
-He works stoically, seemingly having been numbed by the daily attrocities.
-Among the dead after a gassing, Saul sees a boy who is still barely alive suffocated by a Nazi doctor who calls for an autopsy on the boy.
-Saul steps forth and insists on carrying the body himself to the prison doctor, Miklós Nyiszli, a fellow Hungarian prisoner and a forced assistant to Josef Mengele.
-He asks Miklós to not cut up the boy, so he can give him a proper Jewish burial.
-Miklós declines, but says he can have five minutes alone with the boy tonight, before the cremation.
-Saul goes in search of a Rabbi to perform the funeral ritual.
-He goes to Rabbi Frankel in the crematorium, who dismisses Saul's concern and suggests that Saul perform the burial himself.
+In October 1944, Jewish–Hungarian prisoner Saul Ausländer works as a Sonderkommando at the gas chambers in Auschwitz.
+He works stoically, seemingly numbed by the daily atrocities.
+Among the dead after a gassing, Saul sees a still living boy suffocated by a Nazi doctor who calls for an autopsy.
+Saul carries the body to Miklós Nyiszli, a fellow Hungarian prisoner and a forced assistant to Josef Mengele, and asks him to not cut up the boy so that he can receive a proper Jewish burial.
+Miklós declines, but says he can have five minutes alone with the boy that night before the cremation.
+Saul asks Rabbi Frankel to help perform a funeral ritual, but the rabbi dismisses him and suggests that Saul perform the burial himself.

-Saul overhears Sonderkommando Abraham talk about an uprising against the SS-guards with Oberkapo Biederman (Urs Rechn).
-Biederman first wants to photograph the camp's horrors using a camera collected from the clothing of an earlier murdered caravan, and smuggle the pictures outside to attract attention and help.
-Saul asks for another rabbi and Abraham tells him of "the Renegade," a Greek Rabbi who has lost his faith.
-Saul in return offers his assistance in their plan and is instructed to go with a prisoner (Katz) to repair a shack; he is given a piece of jewellery for use as a bribe in case he's caught.
-When Saul and Katz arrive at the shack, Saul pretends to fix the front door's lock, while Katz takes out a camera from inside the shack and starts to take pictures of the cremation.
-Saul hears the guards and hides the camera outside in a drain.
-The guards search the shack, only to find nothing.
+Saul overhears Sonderkommando Abraham talk about an uprising with Oberkapo Biederman.
+Biederman first wants to photograph the camp's horrors using a camera collected from the dead, and smuggle the pictures outside to attract attention and help.
+Abraham tells Saul of "the Renegade", a Greek Rabbi who has lost his faith.
+In return, Saul offers his assistance in their plan.
+He pretends to fix the lock of a shack, while a fellow prisoner hides inside and takes pictures of a cremation in a fire pit.